divadbaroon/Junov.1/README.md

 ## Installation Guide

-Follow these steps to install and configure the project.
 Execute all commands from the root directory of the project.

 <details>
 <summary><b>Expand to view steps 🔽 </b></summary>